dariogoetz/keyboard_layout_optimizer/README.md

 ```

 ##### Artificial Bee Colony (`optimize_abc.rs`)
-This algorithm is not regarded "production-ready" and only a few of the options available in the other binaries are implemented.
+This implementation is not regarded "production-ready" and only a few of the options available in the other binaries are implemented.

 Example of an optimization (starting from a random layout, fixing "," and "."):
 ``` sh